flashbots/flashbots-docs/docs/flashbots-protect/rpc/quick-start.md

 ---
 **Please note that Flashbots Protect RPC is currently in public beta.
 Your transactions may occasionally time out and not be included!**

 Flashbots Protect RPC allows regular users to easily submit their transactions to the Flashbots Auction by using a custom RPC endpoint in their wallet.
-Everything should be the same for users, except transactions are sent to Flashbots, and then directly to miners, instead of the public mempool.
+Everything should be the same for users, except transactions are sent to the Flashbots builder instead of the public mempool.

 There are a few key benefits to using the Flashbots RPC endpoint: